 Research into the various models produced by Etablissements André Debrie is difficult as few catalogues were published, or have survived.
 I have only come across a couple of early advertisements.
 The company still exists as a manufacturer of cinematography equipment (no longer cameras) after several iterations (including being owned by the James Bond producer, Harry Saltzmann) as part of the French CTM Group.
 Unfortunately it is unable to provide any information on the history of the company or its products.
 Camera dates have been mostly taken from a history of Debrie published by the firm in 1964, kindly provided by Laurent Mannoni.
 Some of these dates conflict with generally accepted ones published elsewhere.

 The Cinémathèque française cinema museum in Paris has a lot of Debrie related items, including sales and other literature, and various cameras, but only a Parvo Model T on display.
 The National Science & Media Museum in Bradford, UK, has an extensive collection of Debrie cameras and equipment with several Parvos (including the original 1908 version) and Septs, a GV Model F, sales literature, and handbooks.
-Sadly, nothing is on display.
+Sadly, nothing is on display (at the time of my visit in 2018).
 I have a 1924 Model K on a Debrie tripod, and a 1923 Debrie Sept.
 Information on the various models has also been gleaned from other museums, collections, auction catalogues, Ebay, and other internet sources.
 Although around 9,000 Parvos were made there are few original ones left as many led hard lives in film studios, updated and modified through the years.